National services contractor uses technology to exceed customer expectations for safety

 Implementation also yields 27% savings in fleet insurance policy in first year

-The TRUCE mobile app was deployed to every employee’s mobile phone and activates only when the employee is in a risk zone, or in this case, driving one of the company vehicles.
-When active, the TRUCE mobile app enables only those functions that are critical or relevant while driving, such as maps and music.
+TRUCE was deployed to every employee’s mobile phone and activates only when the employee is in a risk zone, or in this case, driving one of the company vehicles.
+When active, TRUCE enables only those functions that are critical or relevant while driving, such as maps and music.
 All other apps are not accessible while the vehicle is in motion, allowing the employee to focus on the road and improving the overall safety of the trip.

 With the TRUCE web-based management console, the company can set different policy standards on what functions are accessible to an employee based on their job function, time of day, or even type of vehicle.
 The TRUCE management console also delivers dashboards and reporting that gives Grendon the insights he needs on the compliance of his drivers.